TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **18\.
 Use of Site by Minors**

+The Site is not for use by anyone under the age of 16.
+To use the Site you agree that you must be the minimum age (described in this paragraph below) or older.

-The Site is not directed to individuals under the age of fourteen (14), but if you are under the age of 18 or the age of majority in your jurisdiction, you must use Indeed under the supervision of a parent or legal guardian, or responsible adult.
+The minimum age for these purposes shall be 16, however if local laws require that you must be older in order for Indeed to lawfully provide the services in the Site to you then that older age shall apply as the applicable minimum age.
+In all jurisdictions outside the European Union, if you are under the age of 18 or the age of majority in your jurisdiction, you must use Indeed under the supervision of your parent, legal guardian or responsible adult.
+Indeed adopts a range of measures to try to ensure that we do not accept individuals who do not meet the minimum age and any other applicable age requirements.
+If you do not satisfy these age requirements, please email privacy-dept @ indeed.com (remove spaces when sending email).

 B. Indeed Resume/CV Program Terms